-2:2 General policy aims
+General policy aims

 Staff at The Webber Independent School recognise that the use of reasonable force is only one of the last in a range of strategies available to secure pupil safety/well-being and also to maintain good order and discipline.
-Our policy on restraint should therefore be read in conjunction with our Behaviour Policy.
+Our policy on restraint should therefore be read in conjunction with our Behaviour and Child Protection policies.

-2:3 Specific aims of the restraint policy
+Specific aims of the restraint policy